lucidrains/q-transformer/README.md

 Implementation of <a href="https://qtransformer.github.io/">Q-Transformer</a>, Scalable Offline Reinforcement Learning via Autoregressive Q-Functions, out of Google Deepmind

-I will be keeping around the logic for Q-learning on single action just for final comparison with the proposed autoregressive discrete multiple actions.
+I will be keeping around the logic for Q-learning on single action just for final comparison with the proposed autoregressive Q-learning on multiple actions.
 Also to serve as education for myself and the public.

 ## Appreciation